 François Pardailhé, tenor

-He has performed as a soloist in many ensembles, among them Les Sacqueboutiers de Toulouse, the Orchestre de Chambre Baroque de Toulouse conducted by Michel Brun, Archipels-les Éléments, the orchestra Les Passions conducted by Jean-Marc Andrieu, the Mozart Orchestra conducted by Claude Roubichou and Emmanuel Plasson, the ensemble Les Musiciens du Louvre conducted by Marc Minkowski, and Le Concert Spirituel conducted by Hervé Niquet.
+He has performed as a soloist in many ensembles, such as the Toulouse-based Les Sacqueboutiers, the Orchestre de Chambre Baroque de Toulouse, conducted by Michel Brun (a singer and soloist in the Archipels-les Éléments choir), the orchestra Les Passions conducted by Jean-Marc Andrieu, the Orchestre Mozart conducted by Claude Roubichou and Emmanuel Plasson, the Toulouse Orchestre National du Capitole, the Musiciens du Louvre orchestra conducted by Marc Minkowski, the Concert Spirituel conducted by Hervé Niquet, etc.